sourcehut-mirrors/chawan/doc/build.md

 Following is a list of variables which may be set.

 * `TARGET`: the build target.
 	- `debug`: Generate a debug build, with stack traces and debugging symbols enabled.
 Useful for debugging, but generates huge and slow executables.
 	- `release`: The default target.
 Uses LTO and strips the final binaries.
 	- `release0`: A release build with stack traces (**not** line traces) enabled.
-Useful when you need to debug a crash that needs a lot of processing to manifest.
+Useful when debugging a crash that needs a lot of processing to manifest.
 	- `release1`: A release build with debugging symbols enabled.
 	  Useful for profiling with cachegrind, or debugging a release build with gdb.

 * `OUTDIR`: where to output the files.

 * `NIM`: path to the Nim compiler.

 * `PKG_CONFIG`: path to pkg-config.
 You can set it to pkgconf too.

 * `CFLAGS`, `LDFLAGS`: flags to pass to the C compiler at compile or link time.

 * `OBJDIR`: directory to output compilation artifacts.
 By default, it is `.obj`.

 * `PREFIX`: installation prefix, by default it is `/usr/local`.

 * `DESTDIR`: directory prepended to `$(PREFIX)`.  e.g. you can set it to `/tmp`, so that `make install` installs the binary to the path `/tmp/usr/local/bin/cha`.

 * `MANPREFIX`, `MANPREFIX1`, `MANPREFIX5`: prefixes for the installation
   of man pages.
 The default setting expands to `/usr/local/share/man/man1`, etc.  (Normally you shouldn't have to set `MANPREFIX1` or `MANPREFIX5` at all, as these are derived from `MANPREFIX`.)

 * `LIBEXECDIR`: Path to your libexec directory; by default, it is relative to wherever the binary is placed when it is executed.  (i.e. after installation it would resolve to `/usr/local/libexec`.)

 * `STATIC_LINK`: Set it to 1 for static linking.

 * `DANGER_DISABLE_SANDBOX`: Set it to 1 to forcibly disable syscall filtering.
 Note that this is *not* taken from the environment variables, and you must use it like `make DANGER_DISABLE_SANDBOX=1`.

   As the name suggests, this is rarely an optimal solution to whatever problem you are facing.